jirban/jirban-jira/README.md

 1. Log in to your local Jira instance
 2. From the 'Agile' menu, select 'Jirban Boards'
 3. Click 'Config' in the top banner
+4. Open http://localhost:2990/jira/rest/api/2/field in a browser and look for the field called 'Rank'.
+Enter its id into the field on the bottom of the page and click the associated 'Save' button.
-4. Copy the text from `src/setup/board.json` into the text area on the page, and press 'Save'.
+5. Copy the text from `src/setup/board.json` into the text area on the page, and press 'Save'.

 The following discusses the settings used for the board.